 As a result, you will get the EMA for all of the periods including the forecast period (January 2021)

 Exponential Moving Average is also used to smoothen stock price movement.
-In this method, we will see how we can use Exponential Moving Average to smoothen the stock price movement over multiple periods by making a custom function using Microsoft Visual Basic Application (VBA).
+In this method, we will see how we can use the Exponential Moving Average to smoothen the stock price movement over multiple periods by making a custom function using the Microsoft Visual Basic Application (VBA).

-In the time of smoothening stock price movement, the current period price is used in the place of the previous period’s data in EMA calculation formula.
+In the time of smoothening stock price movement, the current period price is used in place of the previous period’s data in the EMA calculation formula.
 So the formula becomes,

 EMAt = α x P + (1-α) x EMAt-1